 The EBRD is considering a sovereign loan of up to EUR 20 million to the Republic of Armenia, which is expected to be co-financed by an investment grant of EUR 5 million from the Eastern Europe Energy Efficiency and Environment Partnership (the "E5P").
 The loan proceeds and investment grant funds will be used to finance the acquisition of up to 100 units of modern 12-metre low-floor Compressed Natural Gas ("CNG") buses for the City of Yerevan (the "City") (the "Project").

 The project is part of a broader programme aiming to assist the city to reform its public transport system by financing the renewal of its bus fleet in anticipation of the restructuring of the bus network.

 The project will improve the reliability, safety and efficiency of public transport, while CNG technology will reduce air pollution in line with the Bank's Green Cities Framework and the Green City Action Plan as approved by the city of Yerevan in 2017.

 The project is part of Green Cities 2 ("GrCF2") and a follow-on investment to the Yerevan Green City Action Plan ("GCAP").

-The overall transition impact will stem from the Green and the Well-Governed qualities, which will be achieved through the tariff increases and signing of a public service contract.
+The overall transition impact will stem from the Green and the Well-Governed qualities, which will be achieved through the signing of a public service contract.

 Armenia represented by the Ministry of Finance.
 The project will be implemented by the city and the company.